 Vegan Pretzel Buns

 - 1 cup water lukewarm

-- 2 tbsp vegan buttery spread melted and cooled slightly + 1 tsp to brush the rolls
+- 2 tablespoon vegan buttery spread melted and cooled slightly + 1 teaspoon to brush the rolls

 Soda Water Solution